 - None of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500).

-- Courses with an "N" designation do not count toward the master's degree.
+- CSE courses with an "N" designation do not count toward the master's degree.

-- All courses must be taken for a grade of C- or better.
+- All 30 units required for the degree must be taken for a grade (i.e., not pass/fail), and the grade received in each course must be C- or better.